W

 Hungry cute corgi dog is sitting behind the table and is waiting for vitamin food.
 Corgi dog like cytrus fruits.
 Healthy life, detox concept.
 Copy space

-Welsh corgis have a tendency to become overweight
+Welsh corgis tend to become overweight.

 Welsh Corgi Maintenance and Grooming